spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 ],
 ```

-Next, you need to create a file called `auth.json` and place it either next to the `composer.json` file in your project, or in the composer home directory.
-You can determine the composer home directory on \*nix machines by using this command.
+Next, you need to create a file called `auth.json` and place it either next to the `composer.json` file in your project, or in the Composer home directory.
+You can determine the Composer home directory on \*nix machines by using this command.

 ```bash
 composer config --list --global | grep home